martincostello/dotnet-patch-automation-sample/README.md

-This sample repository demonstrates how we can use the flexibility of [GitHub Actions][github-actions] together with tools such as [dotnet-outdated][dotnet-outdated-github] to automatically patch .NET applications on a monthly basis with minimal manual effort. :rocket:
+This sample repository demonstrates how we can use the flexibility of [GitHub Actions][github-actions] together with tools such as [dotnet-outdated][dotnet-outdated-github] to automatically patch .NET applications on a monthly basis with minimal manual effort. :rocket: :rocket:

 ## How it Works